ddrohan/dynamic-web-dev-labs/lab04/step_4.md

 Once again, make sure you save your file before you reboot and view in the browser.
 If all goes to plan you should now be able to navigate to the **'Contact Us'** page and see your message displayed.

+**If you're totally stuck you can refer to the lecture material on Angular for a look at the solution we covered in class**.

 ##Well done - you've just built your 1st Angular Client Web App!